gbowne1/ProgrammerNotes/C_and_Cpp_Programming/cpp-program-structure.md

 The decision to use a /src/ and /src/include/ directory versus a /include and a separate /src/ directory can depend on various factors.
 One advantage of the former is that it reduces the maintenance overhead for clients of the library, as they only need to be aware of one include directory, which reduces the risk of header name collisions

-It also benefits implementors, as they can change the layout of their src directory without worrying about breaking library clients
+It also benefits implementors, as they can change the layout of their src directory without worrying about breaking library clients.

 Additionally, it may have a small influence on build times, as having a smaller size folder with includes could potentially make the build process slightly faster.